osstech-jp/mailman/src/mailman/docs/DATABASE.rst

 database, however, SQLAlchemy is compatible with PostgreSQL_ and MySQL, among possibly others.

-Currently, Mailman is known to work with either the default SQLite3 database, or PostgreSQL.
+Currently, Mailman is known to work with the SQLite3, PostgreSQL, and MySQL databases.
 (Volunteers to port it to other databases are welcome!).
-If you want to use SQLite3, you generally don't need to change anything, but if you want Mailman to use PostgreSQL, you'll need to set that up first, and then change a configuration variable in your ``/etc/mailman.cfg`` file.
+If you want to use SQLite3, you generally don't need to change anything, but if you want Mailman to use PostgreSQL or MySQL, you'll need to set those up first, and then change a configuration variable in your ``/etc/mailman.cfg`` file.

 Two configuration variables control which database Mailman uses.
 The first names the class implementing the database interface.
 The second names the URL